 Be yourself, assert your personality and do not fake it.
 Be careful though so your sweetie’s parents don’t take a dislike towards you in your very first encounter.

 They may never accept you if that ever happens.
 And even if they do, it may take a long time.
 They are just as anxious as you are and will be thinking the same questions as you.
 They are, after all, losing their “little child” to you.
-[Read: Is he the one to know if your parents will like him]

 Be cautious when you’re meeting the parents